A Hope for the Young LGBTQ—Marriage Equality for All

 When it comes to marriage equality, it is not about gay people, but a country’s commitment to being true to its constitutional rights.

 A constitution always stands by non-discrimination.
-This includes marriage and is not limited to heterosexual marriage.
+This includes marriage and, ideally, should not be limited to heterosexual marriage.

 The Case for Love and Legal Rights

 The reason why homosexuals want to get married are for the very same reasons heterosexuals want to marry.
 Homosexuals want to have a ceremony to celebrate their love for each other and a commitment that holds promise to a life lived with another person.
 They also want to enjoy the same rights as married straight couples enjoy.